MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 When it's done you should have the normal windows installation of Doom 3 BFG in ./doom3bfg/ and the needed files in ./doom3bfg/base/
 That number is the "AppID" of Doom 3 BFG; if you wanna use this to get the data of other games you own, you can look up the AppID at https://steamdb.info/

+Additionally in Ubuntu you can open the RBDoom3BFG file with the text editor and add the missing paths on it and save it as .desktop.
+This will give you a desktop shortcut for Ubuntu.
+(NOTE: I don't know if other operating systems support this file)

 NOTE that we've previously recommended using download_depot in the Steam console to install the game data.
 That turned out to be unreliable and result in broken, unusable game data.
 So use SteamCMD instead, as described above.

 Anyway: